apiaryio/api-blueprint/API Blueprint Specification.md

 	+ Headers

-The subsection is formatted as a Markdown's [Pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with the following syntax:
+The subsection is formatted as a Markdown's [pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with the following syntax:

 	<HTTP header name>: <value>